Axii3/Axii3/README.md

 I also published some projects on my itch.io page: https://axii3.itch.io/

-Unity was my main game engine but I decided to switch to Godot so thats what I use now.
-I also worked with the Monogame framework, Unreal Engine, Javascript and Python.
+Godot is my main game engine but i also worked with the Monogame framework, Unreal Engine, Unity Engine, Javascript and Python.

 For 3D models I use blender